Ogden, Utah: Government and politics

 Ogden is governed under the mayor-council form of government, in which the full-time mayor serves as an executive while the seven-member part-time council serves as the legislative branch.
 All these elected officials serve four-year terms, with elections occurring in odd-numbered years and terms beginning in January of even-numbered years.

-The mayor is Mike Caldwell, who took office in January 2012.
-The city council members are Marcia White, Richard Hyer, Bart Blair, Ben Nadolski, Luis Lopez, Angela Choberka, and Ken Richey.
-Four of the council members represent the city's four municipal districts, while the other three (Lopez, White, and Blair) are elected at-large by voters from the entire city.
+The mayor is Ben Nadolski, who took office on January 2, 2024.
+The city council members are Bart Blair, Angela Choberka, Dave Graf, Richard Hyer, Shaun Myers, Ken Richey, and Marcia White.
+Four of the council members represent the city's four municipal districts, while the other three (Blair, Myers, and White) are elected at-large by voters from the entire city.

-The Ogden City government operates on a budget of $190 million per year and employs nearly 600 full-time workers.
+The Ogden City government operates on a budget of $267 million per year and employs over 600 full-time workers.
 In addition to providing the usual municipal services, the government promotes business and economic development.
 The city operates a redevelopment agency (RDA), with the city council acting as the RDA governing board and the mayor as its executive director.
 The RDA's activity has increased since its establishment in 1969, with tax increment revenues at about $10 million per year and an outstanding debt of over $50 million.
 Designated redevelopment districts now cover nearly all of Ogden's central business districts, as are Business Depot Ogden and several other industrial areas in the western parts of the city.

 Much of the recent political discourse in Ogden has focused on controversial government-sponsored development projects in the downtown area, including the Ogden Eccles Conference Center, Lindquist Field, The Junction, the Ogden River Project, and other proposals that have not moved forward.
 A proposed streetcar connecting downtown to Weber State University has attracted considerable attention but only limited support.
 A major controversy flared up in 2005–07 when the mayor and many others pushed unsuccessfully for construction of a luxury residential development on public land in Ogden's foothills and a new ski resort in the mountains above the city, to be accessed by a pair of aerial gondolas.
 Other local political concerns include Ogden's relatively high tax and utility rates, efforts to fight crime, allegations of government corruption, and challenges facing the Ogden City schools.

 Federal representation

 Ogden is located in Utah's 1st congressional district.
-In the 117th United States Congress, Ogden is represented by Blake Moore.
+In the 118th United States Congress, Ogden is represented by Blake Moore.